redhat-developer/vscode-didact/README.md

   * `commandId=your.vscode.command.id`
   * (optional) `projectFilePath=my/file/path` (assumes it's in the user's workspace, so has the workspace root prepended)
   * (optional) `srcFilePath=my/src/file/path` (assumes it's in the extension source, so prepends the extension `__dirname`)
+  * (optional) `extFilePath=extensionId/my/src/file/path` (assumes the file is exposed by another extension and retrieves it from the installed extension path)
   * (optional) `completion='my%20notification%20message'` (to provide a human readable message to the user upon task completion - note that spaces must be replaced with %20)
   * (optional) `error='my%20error%20message'` (to provide a human readable message to the user upon task error - note that spaces must be replaced with %20)
   * (optional) `text=one$$two$$three` (to provide straight text input to the command, with each argument separated by `$$`) (currently only works out to three arguments, but can likely be expanded further if needed)